Skip to main content

 If you make a reservation and cannot attend please cancel either through Eventbrite or by calling so someone else can take your place.

 This historic building is partially handicapped accessible.
-Please call if you have any questions.
+Please email Allegheny-Observatory@Pitt.edu or call 412-321-2400 with any questions.

 January 19th